 In terms of breathtaking scenery and spectacular beaches, Cabos San Lucas has no rivals.
 Consequently, among the best beaches you might want to check out are:

 - Playa Santa Maria, a half-moon shaped beach protected by two rocky headlands which keep the currents low and make the turquoise and transparent water enjoyable and safe.
 Therefore, a good place for snorkeling.

 - Playa El Chileno, Santa Maria’s rival in terms of beauty.
 It’s also well protected and great for snorkeling.
 Having said that, sometimes you don’t even need your mask to see the spectacular and rich sea-life through the transparent water.

 6. Go Golfing

-Cabo San Lucas is a great destination for golfers.
+You may ask yourself what to do in Cabo San Lucas in terms of a sport.
+It is a great destination for golfers!
 There is now a choice of 7 golf courses, including top-class Cabo del Sol signed by Jack Nicklaus and Tom Weiskopf.

 7. Swim With The Whale Sharks

 The boat tours originate from La Paz, but local travel agencies have packages that include your transportation from Cabo San Lucas to the boat.
 In short, it’s an incredible experience that cannot be missed.
 Available only from December through to March, when you will have the privilege to swim with these gentle giants of the sea.